jberkenbilt/qfs/README.md

 There is facility for manually pushing a single file to a repository.
 This would be hard to do while keeping databases in sync and avoiding drift.
 If things need to be restored, fix the files locally and then run a push.

+### Migration From S3 Sync

+If you have a collection of files that you have been backing up to S3 with `aws s3 sync`, you can use the `-migrate` option to `init-repo` to convert it to a `qfs` repository.
+You may want to temporarily suspend S3 versioning for this option to avoid creating an unnecessary copy of everything in the bucket. `aws s3 sync` copies a local file into the S3 bucket if the local file's modification time is more recent than the last-modified time in S3.
+As such, it works fine if you only sync from one location and never change a file in a manner that sets its modification time to a time earlier than the last time you ran `aws s3 sync`.
+For example, if you restore a file from a backup and its time is in the past, `aws s3 sync` would not notice that file as having changed.

+In migrate mode, `init-repo` scans the existing contents of the repository area, and if it finds a file whose key matches a local regular file and whose last-modified time is newer than the local file's modification time, it will call `CopyObject` on the key to copy it to the name `qfs` would use (with the modification time and permissions) followed by a `DeleteObject` on the original key.
+This prevents you from having to re-upload the file.
+A typical workflow would be
+* Suspend versioning on the S3 bucket.
+* Run `qfs init-repo -migrate`, which will move any existing keys that `aws s3 sync` would consider current so that `qfs` will also consider them current.
+* Re-enable versioning on the S3 bucket.
+* Run `qfs init-repo -cleanup`, which will remove any stray files or files that `aws s3 sync` would consider to be out-of-date.
+* Run `qfs push`, which will push directories, links, and any subsequently modified files to the repository.

+After this, you can use `qfs` instead of `aws s3 sync` to keep the area backed up while efficiently maintaining file metadata.

 ## Conflict Detection